 Andrea did not use foundation but I like to use a light coverage foundation to help my skin look naturally flawless but not too made up.
 Having tried a few, my current favorite is the Bobbi Brown Skin Foundation.
 Just apply and blend with your fingers.
 It disappears into your skin.

 Andrea’s strongest recommendation was to apply blush to fake rosy cheeks.
 She recommended Shiseido Whipped Powder Blush in Sonoya 01 which feels like a cream but goes on as a powder.
 Check out her blush application skills!
 (For those of you who are super busy, it starts about 6 minutes into the video).

 Groomed eyebrows make you look younger

 She also talks about how important having eyebrow makeup is but didn’t go into detail.
-However, thick, well-groomed eyebrows are a sign of youth and vitality.
+Thick, well-groomed eyebrows are signs of youth and vitality.
 So make sure you fill your brows in as naturally as you can, following your eyebrow arch.